robboz4/PiDiag/Instructions.md

 can read the file on the  SD on your computer and  upload it if requested to do so to the person helping you.

-If you rename the output file with the extension  ".xml" a browser will open it and try to format the tabs allowing the collapsing or expanding of the various ouyput sections for easier viewing.
+If you rename the output file with the extension  ".xml" a browser will open it and try to format the tabs allowing the collapsing or expanding of the various output sections for easier viewing.
 I'm still working on this feature.